thedigitalkern/jamdocs/docs/real-world-implementation.md

 ---
 If you are just getting started read through this guide and make sure you have a stable and secure system that is updated and licensed: **DigitalKern.com - A Handy Guidebook to Real World Implementation in eCommerce** - [https://optimistic-darwin-d71561.netlify.app/](https://optimistic-darwin-d71561.netlify.app/ "DigitalKern.com - A Handy Guidebook to Real World Implementation in eCommerce") Once this task is complete you can continue reading further to avoid discrepancies

 **Task -** Design Fresh Brand Identity + Refresh Vector Design on Trademark Renewal.
-For Couch Potato™ Brand, we can move forward with a fresh design workflow.
+For CouchPotato™ Brand, we can move forward with a fresh design workflow.

 [**Product Photographs Implementation Guide**](https://optimistic-darwin-d71561.netlify.app/software-gear-camera "Product Photographs Implementation Guide")